MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 # Get started mounting a linux disk in WSL 2 (preview)

-If you're dual booting to Linux, or simply want to access a linux disk format that isn't supported by Windows, WSL 2 can mount your disk and let you access its content.
+If you want to access a Linux disk format that isn't supported by Windows, you can use WSL 2 to mount your disk and access its content.
+No more need to dual-boot.

-This tutorial will outline the steps to identify the disk and partition to attach to WSL2, how mount them, and how to access them.
+This tutorial will cover the steps to identify the disk and partition to attach to WSL2, how to mount them, and how to access them.

 > [!NOTE]
 > Administrator access is required to attach a disk to WSL 2.